celer-pkg/celer/docs/en-US/README.md

 It is not optimized for the simple case of “download a library and link it”.
 It is built for the harder cases that show up in real projects:

-- 🎯 **Zero project intrusion**: integrate through `toolchain_file.cmake` without rewriting your business code or build logic.
+- 🎯 **Low intrusion**: integrate through `toolchain_file.cmake` without rewriting your business code or build logic.
-- 🚀 **Cross-compilation first**: describe compilers, sysroots, ABIs, environment variables, and dependency sources in one platform model instead of stitching them together later.
+- 🚀 **Cross-compile ready**: describe compilers, sysroots, ABIs, environment variables, and dependency sources in one platform model instead of stitching them together later.
-- 📦 **Reusable build artifacts**: reduce rebuild cost and environment drift with hash-based artifact reuse.
+- 📦 **Artifact reuse**: reduce rebuild cost and environment drift with hash-based artifact reuse.
-- 🔧 **Multiple upstream build systems**: supports CMake, Make, Meson, B2, QMake, and GYP without forcing a single build ecosystem.
+- 🔧 **Multi-buildsystem**: supports CMake, Make, Meson, B2, QMake, and GYP without forcing a single build ecosystem.
-- 🏢 **Project-level isolation**: dependency versions, macros, environment variables, and CMake variables stay scoped to the project instead of leaking globally.
+- 🏢 **Project isolation**: dependency versions, macros, environment variables, and CMake variables stay scoped to the project instead of leaking globally.
-- 🔗 **Built for collaboration and delivery**: generated `toolchain_file.cmake` files can be shared directly with teams and CI systems without requiring every user to operate Celer locally.
+- 🔗 **Team delivery**: generated `toolchain_file.cmake` files can be shared directly with teams and CI systems without requiring every user to operate Celer locally.

 ## 🚀 Quick Start